More Than 1 Million People Ordered To Evacuate As Hurricane Florence Approaches

 Evacuation tips

-- Keep a full tank of gas in your car if you suspect you may need to evacuate your home
+- Keep a full tank of gas in your car if you suspect you may need to evacuate your home.

-- Bring an emergency kit with enough food, water and supplies to last your family three days
+- Bring an emergency kit with enough food, water and supplies to last your family at least three days.

-- Bring cash and important documents
+- Bring cash and important documents.

-- Take your pets, and make a plan for how to care for them
+- Take your pets, and make a plan for how to care for them.

-- Follow your local evacuation routes
+- Follow your local evacuation routes.

-- Leave early to avoid being trapped by weather or traffic
+- Leave early to avoid being trapped by weather or traffic.

+FEMA also recommends filling up on gas ahead of time.
+Patrick DeHaan, an analyst for GasBuddy, tells NPR that currently, only a small number of gas stations are reporting that they have run out of fuel.

+DeHaan does not expect fuel supply to become as urgent a problem with Florence as it was with hurricanes Harvey and Irma, because refineries are not in the path of the storm.
+But lines are already starting to form at gas stations.

 Evacuees should take their pets with them, along with pet food and supplies; they may not be allowed in all shelters, so be prepared to find pet-friendly hotels, kennels or family and friends to take them in.
 The Charlotte Observer has compiled some options in the Carolinas.